 INVECT for high transfection efficiencies

-Commonly used transfection reagents, such as PEI, are quite cytotoxic when used in high concentrations and this limits the maximum transfectable DNA concentration.
+Commonly used transfection reagents, such as PEI, are quite cytotoxic when used in high concentrations and this limits the maximum transfectable DNA amount.
 InVivo in cooperation with emp Biotech developed the transfection reagent INVect.
 INVect is a transfection reagent which demonstrates low cell toxicity for transient transfection of mammalian cells and delivers extremely high transfection efficiencies up to 90%, 24 h post transfection.
 The use of INVect for transfection under TGE conditions leads to exceptionally high levels of protein expression.